ethankeshishian/space-exploration/README.md

 # Introduction

-Explore space using this tool to navigate the NASA database.
+Explore space and navigate the NASA database using this tool.
 Host locally or find it online [here](https://see-space.vercel.app).

 ## Other